Tour de Wallonie

 The Tour de Wallonie is a stage race cycling race on the UCI Europe Tour.
-It runs in Wallonia, the French-speaking part of Belgium in the end of July.
-Between 1974 and 1995 it was reserved to amateurs.
+It runs in Wallonia, the French-speaking part of Belgium at the end of July.
+Between 1974 and 1995, it was reserved to amateurs.
 Since 2005, the race has been organized as a 2.HC event on the UCI Europe Tour.
 The race became part of the UCI ProSeries in 2020.